Natural History Illustration» open the printable degree» search for more Areas of Study

 - Source and approach organisations directly for paid work opportunities.

 - Consider volunteering.

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

 Natural History Illustrators are usually employed in the publishing, display, education or exhibition fields.
 Illustrators may be employed or work freelance in scientific institutions, the publishing industry, educational institutions, libraries, galleries, museums, at archaeological or fossil sites, botanic gardens or for anthropologists, scientists and taxonomists.
 Below are some examples of possible employers.

-- Artists in Schools, NSW Department of Education & Training (Australia)
+- Artists in School (NSW Department of Education and Communities) (Australia)

 - Australian Antarctic Division (Australia)